• Skip to primary navigation

 • Drying Corn Silk

-• More Unusual Teas
+• More Delicious Drinks

 A couple of weeks ago, I learned from my parents that people make tea out of corn silk in Romania.
 You can even buy it dried at pharmacies or grocery stores over there (yep, I checked!).